bjatkin/golf-engine/README.md

   * Maybe do celest hair on the character (should be bold red color)
   * Make red blood that you collect as enemies die
   * Use ECS (actors system, ui system, dialouge system etc.)
-* Better error message when building fails in the golf_toolkit
-* Add custom function for printing output in the golf_toolkit so that the server can output data
-* Check out Faith and Faith 2 itch.io
-* Create github for golfExamples games
 * Add function to load sprite flag data
 * Startup Animation?
 * Add function to save over the map file, sprite file or sprite flag file